gkong/spa/README.md

 	spa.scrollTo(targetx, targety);  // call this to restore scroll position after spa.init(), if necessary

-	// call httpReqFunc() to make convenience HTTP request functions which close over your custom middleware.
+	// call httpReqFunc() to make convenience HTTP request functions which close over your custom middleware and return promises.
-	// all middleware callbacks have the form:
+	// middleware callbacks can be undefined have the form:
 	//     function cb(xhr, method, url) { }
-	// any or all of the callbacks can be undefined.
-	// the functions you make with httpReqFunc() return promises.
+	// reqCB - called before every request
+	// respSuccessCB, respFailureCB - called after a response is received and before the handler is called
+	// respAfterCB = called after the handler returns

-	spa.httpReqFunc(method, reqCB, respBeforeCB, respSuccessCB, respFailureCB, respAfterCB);
+	spa.httpReqFunc(method, reqCB, respSuccessCB, respFailureCB, respAfterCB);

 ## example